CLASS: A Design Framework for building Intelligent Tutoring Systems based on Learning Science principles: Proposed framework

-\item Student-Tutorbot Interaction: The interaction begins with the student requesting assistance for the given problem or question.
+\item \textbf{Student's Message to Tutorbot}: GPT-4 is prompted to act as a student and have a conversation with Tutorbot.
+In the prompt, we instruct GPT-4 to simulate both correct and incorrect responses as a student.

-\item Thoughts of Tutorbot: This part provides insights into the Tutorbot's thought process while handling different student responses.
-The thought process focuses on various situations, such as: a) Handling incorrect responses b) Handling correct responses c) Handling partially correct responses d) Handling ambiguous or unclear responses e) Redirecting off-topic responses f) Responding to student inquiries g) Guiding through subproblems h) Continuing the conversation if none of the above apply
+\item \textbf{Thoughts of Tutorbot}: This field explains the Tutorbot's approach in assessing student responses and determining the appropriate category for providing suitable feedback.
+The decision-making process is based on the following situations: a) addressing incorrect responses, b) addressing correct responses, c) addressing partially correct responses, d) addressing ambiguous or unclear responses, e) redirecting off-topic responses, f) responding to student inquiries, g) guiding through subproblems, h) continuing the conversation if none of the above apply.

-\item Decision by Tutorbot: Based on the Tutorbot's thought process, a decision is made on how to address the student's response.
-This decision includes choosing the appropriate actions from the thought process (e.g., a, b, c, etc.) to ensure a coherent and effective interaction with the student.
+\item \textbf{Decision by Tutorbot}: Based on the thought process and student's response, Tutorbot makes a decision and takes the corresponding actions.
+For example, when handling incorrect responses (category a), Tutorbot may decide to (a.1) promptly notify the student about the mistake, (a.2) provide constructive feedback to pinpoint the errors, (a.3) offer helpful hints to guide the student towards the correct solution, or (a.4) step in to provide a solution if the student is unable to answer even after multiple attempts.
+Multiple actions can be combined as needed to address the student's response effectively.
+All actions for each situation (a-h) are listed in Appendix~\ref{app:p2}.

-\item Subproblem: This part describes the specific subproblem being solved within the main problem.
-It helps the Tutorbot to break down the task into smaller, manageable components.
+\item \textbf{Subproblem}: This part specifies the subproblem being solved within the main problem, which helps the Tutorbot to keep track of the progress.

-\item Tutorbot Response: Based on the decisions made, the Tutorbot provides a response to the student.
-These responses include helpful hints \end{enumerate}
+\item \textbf{Tutorbot Response to Student}: Taking into account the decisions made, the Tutorbot provides an appropriate response to the student. \end{enumerate}

-A part of a mock interaction generated is provided as example here:
+A part of a generated mock interaction is provided as example here:

 Please refer to Appendix~\ref{app:p2} and ~\ref{app:e2} respectively for the whole prompt and a full mock conversation example.
-To sum it up, by training \botname on this second dataset, \botname becomes adept at applying the foundational skills acquired from the scaffolding dataset during conversations.